abrennec/ofxadvanced/01_day/assignments/assignment_02.md

 # Assignments 2

-## Explore the Code
+## Explore and Adapt the Code

-### 1 Review the first ofApp example and understand class.
+### 1 Review the first ofApp example and understand the code.

 ### 2 Check out the audioOut() function.
 How is it implemented and what is happening there?

 - Comment things out and back in again to get an understanding of the waves

-### 3 Play around with the different sine and pulse waves to your liking.
+### 3 Play around with the different sound waves to your liking.

-- For example
-  - Generate different sine waves using different pulse waves, for example
-  - Play with adding and removing pulse waves to develop some kind of "beat"
+For example, consider the following

-  - Change the frequency, phase, etc.
+- Change the frequency, phase, etc., of the individual sine waves
+- Generate different sounds by combining different waves
-  - Create a underlying beat by simpling using one wave at low frequency with a fast pulsewave
+- Create a underlying beat by simpling using one wave at low frequency with a fast pulse wave
 - Create a beat frequency by playing back only 2 frequencies that hardly differ in frequency, i.e., 200 Hz and 201 Hz; slowly increase one frequency

+### 4 Change the Frequency through Mouse Input

+Before going into the details of implementing an graphical user interface, start with a simple interface using mouse and keyboard input.
+Consider the following:

+- When pressing "f", frequency changes are expected
+- Any change of mouse_y will result in an increase or decrease of the frequency